 They look so adorable on top of any flavor Christmas cake or even a plain vanilla cake.

-My number one tip for using a gingerbread house kit is to schedule enough time to do it.
+My number one tip for making gingerbread houses is to read the manual first so you can schedule enough time to make the houses.

 The only thing we used that wasn’t in the kit was marshmallows.
 There wasn’t quite enough white icing in the box to make the thick snowy roofs that we wanted.

 Tip: We found that the best way to make snowy rooftops is to melt marshmallows in the microwave and spread the melted marshmallows over the gingerbread pieces.

 Don’t force your kids to be perfectionists just because you are.
 We let Myles decorate his gingerbread house however he wanted.
 He had SO much fun with it.